Amana Furnace Brand Reviews

 Amana is a trusted brand in the home heating industry.
 They have been manufacturing AC units and replacement furnaces since 1954, Amana is owned by the same company that manufactures Goodman furnaces, but they offer their own line of HVAC units as well.
 When deciding to install a new Amana furnace, it may be a good idea to see if you could get a package deal on also replacing your old AC unit with an Amana air conditioner at the same time.

 Amana Gas Furnace Installation Costs

-On average homeowners pay anywhere from $2,145 to $3,300 in installation costs for a replacement Amana gas furnace.
-If you wanted to install a standard efficiency Amana furnace such as the Amana AMVC8 model with an 80% AFUE you you could expect for it to price out at $1,525 for the unit alone and for installation costs to total out to around $2,486.
+On average homeowners pay anywhere from $2,145 to $3,300 in furnace installation costs for a replacement Amana gas furnace.
+If you wanted to install a standard efficiency Amana furnace such as the Amana AMVC8 model with an 80% AFUE you you could expect for it to price out at $1,525 for the unit alone and for a new gas furnace installation costs to total out to around $2,486.

 |Amana Gas Furnace Model||Unit Only Price||Installation Costs||AFUE %|

 |AMSS92||$2,005||$2,565||up to 92%|